zeffii/ChucKScripts/ugen_full.md

 ### [ugen]: BlowBotl (STK Import)

-STK blown bottle instrument class.
+STK blown bottle instrument class (extends StkInstrument)

-    This class implements a helmholtz resonator
-    (biquad filter) with a polynomial jet
-    excitation (a la Cook).
+> This class implements a helmholtz resonator (biquad filter) with a polynomial jet excitation (a la Cook).

     Control Change Numbers:
        - Noise Gain = 4
        - Vibrato Frequency = 11
        - Vibrato Gain = 1
        - Volume = 128

-    by Perry R. Cook and Gary P. Scavone, 1995 - 2002. extends StkInstrument
+    by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 (control parameters)

     .noiseGain - ( float , READ/WRITE ) - noise component gain [0.0 - 1.0]
     .vibratoFreq - ( float , READ/WRITE ) - vibrato frequency (Hz)
     .vibratoGain - ( float , READ/WRITE ) - vibrato gain [0.0 - 1.0]
     .volume - ( float , READ/WRITE ) - yet another volume knob [0.0 - 1.0]
     .rate - ( float , READ/WRITE ) - rate of attack (sec)
     .startBlowing - ( float , WRITE only ) - start blowing [0.0 - 1.0]
     .stopBlowing - ( float , WRITE only ) - stop blowing [0.0 - 1.0]

-(inherited from StkInstrument)
-.noteOn - ( float velocity ) - trigger note on
-.noteOff - ( float velocity ) - trigger note off
-.freq - ( float frequency ) - set/get frequency (Hz)
-.controlChange - ( int number, float value ) - assert control change
+    // inherits from StkInstrument
+    .noteOn, .noteOff, .freq, .controlChange

-[ugen]: BlowHole (STK Import)
+### [ugen]: BlowHole (STK Import)

-STK clarinet physical model with one
-           register hole and one tonehole.
+STK clarinet physical model with one register hole and one tonehole (extends StkInstrument)

-    This class is based on the clarinet model, with the addition of a two-port register hole and a three-port dynamic tonehole
-    implementation, as discussed by Scavone and
+This class is based on the clarinet model, with the addition of a two-port register hole and a three-port dynamic tonehole implementation, as discussed by Scavone and Cook (1998).
-    Cook (1998).

-    In this implementation, the distances between
-    the reed/register hole and tonehole/bell are
+In this implementation, the distances between the reed/register hole and tonehole/bell are fixed.
-    fixed.
 As a result, both the tonehole and register hole will have variable influence on the playing frequency, which is dependent on the length of the air column.
 In addition, the highest playing freqeuency is limited by these fixed lengths.

 This is a digital waveguide model, making its use possibly subject to patents held by Stanford University, Yamaha, and others.

     Control Change Numbers:
        - Reed Stiffness = 2
        - Noise Gain = 4
        - Tonehole State = 11
        - Register State = 1
        - Breath Pressure = 128

-    by Perry R. Cook and Gary P. Scavone, 1995 - 2002. extends StkInstrument
+    by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 (control parameters)

     .reed - ( float , READ/WRITE ) - reed stiffness [0.0 - 1.0]
     .noiseGain - ( float , READ/WRITE ) - noise component gain [0.0 - 1.0]
     .tonehole - ( float , READ/WRITE ) - tonehole size [0.0 - 1.0]
     .vent - ( float , READ/WRITE ) - vent frequency [0.0 - 1.0]
     .pressure - ( float , READ/WRITE ) - pressure [0.0 - 1.0]
     .startBlowing - ( float , WRITE only ) - start blowing [0.0 - 1.0]
     .stopBlowing - ( float , WRITE only ) - stop blowing [0.0 - 1.0]
     .rate - ( float , READ/WRITE ) - rate of attack (sec)

-(inherited from StkInstrument)
-.noteOn - ( float velocity ) - trigger note on
-.noteOff - ( float velocity ) - trigger note off
-.freq - ( float frequency ) - set/get frequency (Hz)
-.controlChange - ( int number, float value ) - assert control change
+    // inherits from StkInstrument
+    .noteOn, .noteOff, .freq, .controlChange

-[ugen]: Bowed (STK Import)
+### [ugen]: Bowed (STK Import)

 STK bowed string instrument class.
     This class implements a bowed string model, a la Smith (1986), after McIntyre, Schumacher,